yannickperrenet/huffman-coding/README.md

 2 passes for encoding:
 - freq table
-- encoding (actually I do this rather dump so requires another pass)
+- encoding (actually I do this rather dumb so requires another pass)

-1 pass decoder using FSM decoding `DECODER_WORD_SIZE` bits at once.
+1 pass decoder using FSM, decoding `DECODER_WORD_SIZE` bits at once.

 ## Todo